 Teaching yourself about food and nutrition can make a big difference to the choices you will make.
 If you know what effect some junk foods have on your body then you are more likely to find it easier to resist.
 Or if you need that daily treat of a chocolate bar or bag of crisps a day to keep the rest of the day on track, learning about how it impacts on your daily calorie count or overall nutrient intake can mean that you stick at one rather than binge and reach for another.
 “Healthy living isn’t ‘all or nothing’,” says Emma.
 “If you overindulge on food or miss your exercise work out, avoid letting that destroy your motivation by remembering the ‘offsetting rule’.
 Aim to eat well 80% of the time, and then you can enjoy your indulgence guilt-free.”

 Add a quality supplement to your shopping list

 There are nutrients that you simply can’t get from diet alone.
-Lumity’s day and night supplements are worth investing in, as well as certain organic foods.
+Lumity’s Morning and Night supplements are worth investing in, as well as certain organic foods.
 If you worry that your gym membership is going to waste, we’ve got a full workout that you can easily do from home.

 If you found this helpful, now’s the time to think about quick, but delicious meals that will ensure you’re satisfied and getting those all important nutrients.
 This 5-minute seared salmon is one to try and these no bake energy balls will satisfy a sweet tooth.